LIGHTS ALONG THE INTERSTATE

 Interwoven characters measure humanity's progress on a rumbling cross-country bus.

-A retirement home escapee off to parts unknown.
+A retirement home escapee is off to parts unknown.

 The Devil quits (he's in love with a waitress).